-The Large Business and International (LB&I) Division serves corporations, subchapter S corporations, and partnerships with assets greater than $10 million.
-Large Business and International Division At-a-Glance LB&I Leadership and Organization Information Corporations, Partnerships, and International Businesses International Individuals LB&I Programs and Resources Abusive Tax Shelters and Transactions The Internal Revenue Service has a comprehensive strategy in place to combat abusive tax shelters and transactions.
+The Large Business and International (LB&I) Division serves corporations, subchapter S corporations, and partnerships with assets equal to or greater than $10 million.
+Large Business and International Division At-a-Glance LB&I Leadership and Organization Information Corporations Partnerships International Businesses International Individuals LB&I Programs and Resources Abusive Tax Shelters and Transactions The Internal Revenue Service has a comprehensive strategy in place to combat abusive tax shelters and transactions.
 E-file for Large and Mid-Size Corporations For tax years ending on or after December 31, 2006, corporations that have assets of $10 Million or more are required to electronically file their 1120/1102S income tax returns.
 For tax years ending on or after December 31, 2007, foreign corporations with assets of $10 Million or more are required to electronically file their 1120-F income tax returns.
 Industry Issue Resolution Program The Industry Issue Resolution (IIR) Program resolves frequently disputed or burdensome tax issues.
 IRS solicits suggestions for issues for the program from taxpayers, representatives and associations.
 LB&I Industry Director Guidance LB&I Directives provide industry-related and administrative guidance to LB&I examiners to ensure consistent tax administration.
 The Directives do not establish Service position on legal issues and are not legal guidance.
 Pre-Filing Agreement Program The Pre-Filing Agreement Program is expected to reduce taxpayer burden and make more effective use of IRS resources by resolving or eliminating tax controversy earlier in the examination process.
 Schedule M-3 for Reconciling Book to Tax Income The Treasury Department and IRS are implementing Schedule M-3, “Net Income (Loss) Reconciliation for Corporations With Total Assets of $10 Million or More”.
 Preventing and Resolving Disputes Learn about dispute resolution options for large business and international U.S. taxpayers.